pschaus/book_lepl1402/source/part6.rst

             }
         }

-        public void sort() {
+        private void sort() {
             Collections.sort(rows, new MyComparator2(sortOnColumn));
         }
     }

 In this code, ``MyComparator2`` is the static nested class, and ``Spreadsheet`` is called its **outer class**.
 Static nested classes are a way to logically group classes together, improve code organization, and encapsulate functionality within a larger class, promoting a more modular and structured design.
 Note that ``MyComparator2`` could have been tagged with a :ref:`public visibilty <visibility>` to make it accessible outside of ``Spreadsheet``.

-Importantly, static nested classes have access to the private static members of the outer class (which was not the case of the external class ``MyComparator1``): This can for instance be useful to take advantage of :ref:`private enumerations or constants that would be defined in the outer class <enumerations>`.
+Importantly, static nested classes have access to the private static members of the outer class, which was not the case of the external class ``MyComparator1``: This can for instance be useful to take advantage of :ref:`private enumerations or constants <enumerations>` that would be defined inside the outer class.

 The latter code has however a redundancy: The value of ``sortOnColumn`` must be manually copied to a private ``column`` variable of ``MyComparator2`` so that it can be used inside the ``compare()`` method.
 Can we do better?
-The answer is "yes", thanks to the concept of non-static nested classes, that are also known as **inner classes**.
+The answer is "yes", thanks to the concept of non-static nested classes, that are formally known as **inner classes**.
 Java allows writing:

 ..  code-block:: java